3.1 First period – From inception to activism

-The military-style crackdown of our organization on March 2, 2010 left our members even more determined than before to re-group and ultimately rebuild the necessary infrastructure needed to continue our work despite the security risks that threatened each and every one of us.
+The military-style crackdown of our organization on March 2, 2010 left our members even more determined than before to regroup and ultimately rebuild the necessary infrastructure needed to continue our work despite the security risks that threatened each and every one of us.

 This period of reconstruction moved forward according to our plans as we drew strength from our firm beliefs, knowledge and experiences that guided us through those tumultuous times.
-Shortly after this crackdown, HRAI successfully registered itself in the United States of America as a non-profit and charitable organization.
+Shortly after this crackdown, HRA successfully registered itself in the United States of America as a non-profit and charitable organization.
 During this period, the organization also focused on attracting and retaining talented individuals, employing technology efficiently in its daily operations, and obtaining appropriate sources of financial support.

-As a direct result of such efforts, HRAI was invited to join the annual Non-governmental Organizations Conference sponsored by the United Nations.
+As a direct result of such efforts, HRA was invited to join the annual Non-governmental Organizations Conference sponsored by the United Nations.
 Subsequently, HRAI representatives attended two conferences held in Geneva and New York City.
-The organization was also invited to join World Movement for Democracy and participated in various events sponsored by the Parliament of Canada, the United States Congress and the European Parliament.
+The organization was also invited to join the World Movement for Democracy and participated in various events sponsored by the Parliament of Canada, the United States Congress and the European Parliament.

-Alongside the efforts to rebuild the organization, HRAI strengthened its news agency and expanded the publication and distribution of HRANA Newspaper.
+Alongside the efforts to rebuild the organization, HRA strengthened its news agency and expanded the publication and distribution of HRANA Newspaper.
 We also began printing our monthly journal, Peace Line, again and resumed distributing pamphlets and handouts to the public.
 During this period, the establishment of the Fourth Pillar became another one of our accomplishments which allowed us to fight against censorship and Internet filtering imposed by the Islamic government in Iran.
 Furthermore, we painstakingly developed an online statistical database to document human rights abuses in our country and have begun efforts to build an online library for our members.